 - Intellectual functioning=mental capacity, intelligence, learning, reasoning, problem solving; typically measured by an intelligence test resulting in an IQ of 70 (sometimes 75 depending on the State you live in) or below

 - Adaptive behavior=collection of conceptual (literacy, mathematics, self-direction), social, and practical skills that are learned and performed by people in their everyday lives.

-American Association on Intellectual and Developmental Disabilities, Definition of Intellectual Disability
+American Association on Intellectual and Developmental Disabilities, Definition of ID

 Usually, the more severe the intellectual disability, the earlier the signs will be noticed, often before parents leave the hospital with their newborn.
 However, it is virtually impossible to determine how young children will be affected later in life regarding their independent functioning, so negative predictions by professionals should not be taken as facts.

 - sit up, crawl, or walk later than other children

 - learn to talk later, or have trouble speaking

 - find it hard to remember things and learn at a slower rate